 In addition to the information provided above, we also suggest reviewing the following reccomendations:

-- First, treating infants with Flu makes a lot of sense as they are at high risk for complications of the infection.
-However despite the guidance from the AAP and CDC, it is important to discuss with parents that while smaller studies have shown the drug to be safe in infants, using Tamiflu in infants less than 6 months is not FDA approved.
+- Infants with Flu are at high risk for complications of the infection, and treatment for that population seems logical.
+However, despite the guidance from the AAP and CDC, it is important to discuss with parents that while smaller studies have shown the drug to be safe in infants, using Tamiflu in infants less than 6 months is not FDA approved.
 There may be rare side effects that become apparent when many more infants are treated.
 This should be discussed, parents should agree and this agreement should be documented by the provider.

-- Second, there is a recently published paper that offers further guidance on dosing of Tamiflu for infants 9-12 months.
+- This paper offers further guidance on dosing of Tamiflu for infants 9-12 months.
 For these infants, a dose of 3.5 mg/kg BID achieved drug levels likely to be more effective for treating Flu.
 These results are too new to have made it into official publications so providers need to make a note of this.

 For more information...